 In the case of Facebook lead ads, if the lead ad submission was the contact's first form submission, the contact will be attributed to the ad.
 A session is an uninterrupted period of time interacting with your website.

 In order to track conversions using the HubSpot Ads add-on:

 - The HubSpot tracking code must be installed on the page to which your ad directs users.
-HubSpot landing pages include the tracking code by default; if you're using an external landing page, check out this article for instructions to install the tracking code.
+HubSpot pages include the tracking code by default; if you're using an external landing page, be sure the HubSpot tracking code is installed.

 - You must use a HubSpot Form, Collected Form, Lead Flow, or the HubSpot Forms API to capture submissions on your website or landing pages.

 Examples of how the ads add-on and sources determine attribution

 The user flows outlined below illustrate how new contacts will be reflected in your sources report and the ads add-on.

 - Sources attributes the source of a customer based on how they were tracked on your site for the very first time.

 - The New Contacts column in HubSpot's ads tool displays the number of contacts who first converted on a form during a web session (or Facebook lead ad interaction) whose source was a click on that ad.

 1. Organic: No ads involved

 A visitor finds your blog via organic search, and interact with your website content without interacting with any ads.
 In this example, the sources report will credit your blog content as the original source for this customer.